azeemhassni/Raskoh/README.md

-# Raskoh - WP PostType and Taxonomies
+# Raskoh - WP PostType and Taxonomies.

 Registring custom post types and taxonomies in wordpress is not a headache anymore.
 Raskoh will make you life simpler.